unik-name/help-unikname/docs/3-unikname-connect/howto-vote-for-delegate-organization.md

 <hpicture caption="Snapshot of registered delegates of type organization, by Oct 10th, 2020">![install-unikname-connect-step](./images/list-of-delegate-organization.png)</hpicture>

 :::tip
-The updated list of delegates is available in realtime in the [uns.network explorer](https://explorer.uns.network/delegate-status).
+The updated list of delegates is available in realtime in the [unikname.network explorer](https://explorer.unikname.network/delegate-status).
 You're welcome to [discuss with delegates in the Unikname Forum](https://forum.unikname.com/c/un-business).
 :::